ChrisJones87/exercise-sp-1/README.md

 - Store credentials securely
 - Second page must utilise a JS front-end language framework such as Angular or React and to be creative with what functionality it has

+# Trying It Out

+- Clone the GIT repo or download the code via GitHub
+- Open the solution file in Visual Studio 2019
+- Build and Run

+There are 2 users to log in with
+- Chris with password "secure"
+- Test with password "test"

 # Solution

 To meet these goals, I: